There’s no shortage of data online or metrics to track inside Google Analytics.

 But comparing them across a few different criteria will allow you to get a more ‘complete’ picture of what’s going on.

 For example, social media sucks at sales.
 Right?
-That’s the stereotype anyway.
+That’s the typical stereotype anyway.

 Facebook might not drive a ton of visits or show up as a leader in driving sales, but look at those engagement metrics:

 Facebook visitors are sticking around significantly longer than most other channels.
 That’s encouraging.
 It gives you a new perspective of exactly how and where your marketing ideas pay off.

 Raw data really can’t tell you what Sally or Steve are thinking.